 Very few good shop owners like to see you walk away empty handed and then buy from one of their competitors.

-You, the buyer, have considerable leverage with the shop owner and you are in a great position to negotiate to get the best deal.
+You, the buyer, have considerable leverage with the shop owner and you are in a great position to negotiate to get the best deal and save money.

 Having shown that shops want, and need, to sell to you, we have to remember that shops and service suppliers need to make a profit.

-There is no point in asking for a big discount of it means that the shop will not make any money from the deal.
+There is no point in asking for a big discount if it means that the shop will not make any money from the deal.

 You also have to benefit from the negotiation too, by getting a reduced price, or discount of some sort.
 You do this by being reasonable.